Simplon-hdf/concepteur-developpeur.com/basics/methodology/velocity/velocity-en.md

 The velocity of a specific sprint is calculated by multiplying the number of completed *user stories* in the sprint by the *story points* assigned to each user story.
 For example: If you have completed *4 user stories*, and you assigned *3 story points* to each story, the total velocity for the sprint will be *4x3 = 12*.

 You can average individual sprint velocities to obtain the average sprint velocity.

+# How to Use Average Velocity in Agile Development?

+**Agile** is synonymous with iterative development, rapid solutions, and rapid product market entry.
+To achieve this, Agile teams must know how much work they can do in a sprint and how long it will take to complete the project or deliver a functional version to the client.
+Velocity helps them make this decision and work efficiently.

+Average velocity is calculated once the project has progressed through three or four sprints (iterations).
+Average velocity is calculated by averaging the story points accumulated in each sprint.
+Based on this calculated average velocity, teams can rely on the amount of remaining work.

+Using the example above of the average velocity of a sprint, you can assume that the team can complete work at a rate of *12 story points* per sprint.
+So, if you have *120 story points* left to complete in your project, you can estimate that you'll need *10 more sprints* to finish the project.

+While it's accurate, it's subject to fluctuations depending on changing requirements, team size, and project complexity.